AurySystem/SYADL/spec/Grammar.md

 ```
 As you can see the properties are an inline dictionary/assosative array, and an optional global id so this can be target by other nodes so it's properties can be inherited, and an copy key to indecate to the parser where this should copy in properties this doesn't overwrite from.

-Propertyless nodes (also know as headerless nodes) parse as direct key value pairs such as:
+Propertyless nodes (also know as headerless nodes) are direct key value pairs such as:
 ``` yaml
 key: "value"
 ```
 ``` json
 {"key":"value"}
 ```
+Most "Nodes" are headerless, as every value is a headerless node inserted directly into the tree of another node

 ## Child inheritance <xyz>

 nodes (headered or headerless) can inherit children from other nodes.
-to make building from
+to make building from templates and such easier.
+Uses control Characters and global keys on identifiers
 ``` yaml
 ^Dict:
   key: "here"